UPPS 08.03.04 - Public Art and Memorials

 associate vice president for Facilities; and

-director of Facilities Planning, Design and Construction, or his or her designee (for art associated with capital projects only).
+director of Facilities Planning, Design and Construction, or designee (for art associated with capital projects only).

 For art associated with major new construction of a facility: